William Yelverton, 4th Viscount Avonmore

 Major The Rt.
 Hon.
-William Charles Yelverton, 4th Viscount Avonmore (27 September 1824 – 1 April 1883, Biarritz), was an Irish nobleman and soldier.
+William Charles Yelverton, 4th Viscount Avonmore (27 September 1824 – 1 April 1883 in Biarritz), was an Irish nobleman and soldier.
 He was the son of The 3rd Viscount Avonmore and Cecilia O'Keeffe.
 Major William Charles Yelverton gained the rank of Major in the service of the Royal Artillery.
 He was invested as a Knight, Order of the Medjidie 5th class.
 He was usually known to family and friends as Charles.

 Marriages

 The Hon.
 William Charles Yelverton (as he was styled 1824–1870) married, firstly, Maria Theresa Longworth (died 1881) on 15 August 1857 in Rostrevor, County Down, Ireland.
 The marriage was dissolved.
 The union was childless.

 He married, secondly, Mrs. Emily Marianne Forbes (née Ashworth), daughter of Maj.-Gen. Sir Charles Ashworth and Mary Anne Rooke, on 26 June 1858, in Trinity Chapel, Edinburgh, Scotland; Emily Forbes, at the time of the marriage, was the widow of Prof. Edward Forbes, the naturalist.